Here we walk through some of the onboarding steps that happen once you become a GTGP member.

 Tee Times and Event Results are posted on the golf genius portal.
-For 2021 it’s https://www.golfgenius.com/ggid/gtgp2021 or go there via Scoring Central in the menu abiove.
+For 2022 it’s https://www.golfgenius.com/ggid/gtgp22 or go there via Scoring Central in the menu above.
 If you see anything at golf genius about signing in, or an event accepting signups, just ignore that.
-We do not use golf genius’s registration system, we use our own.
+We do not use golf genius’s registration system.
+We use our own here at this website.

 For arriving at the course, it’s Park and Play.
 We have no registration table.
 We usually have our own scorecards which you can get from our Event Coordinator or Scorekeeper for the day.
 These will have your course handicap information for the course being played.

 All members must have a USGA handicap to earn prizes in events.
 We provide you with an official USGA handicap (through the Golf Association of Philadelphia) as part of your membership fee.

 The success of our tour relies strongly upon members having valid USGA handicaps.
 Every member is responsible for adhering to the USGA handicapping policies.
 All GTGP event scores will be posted to USGA/GHIN automatically by our scoring system, but each member is responsible for posting all other qualifying scores (whether they are tournament scores or scores from casual play).

 Other Quick Words